Dal-mzhang/MatchLocate2/README.md

 -T: time length of the reference phase (e.g., 4.0/1.0/3.0).
 -H: cross-correlation thresholds CC && NMAD (e.g., 0.3/10.0, or 0.3/0.0, or 0.0/10.0).
 -D: keep one event within INTD sec (e.g., 6.0).
+-B: bandpass fitering for both templates and traces (e.g., 2/8).
 -O: output (1,2,3) or don't output (0) the cross-correlogram or CC coefficient.
 INPUT.in: directories of templates and continuous data, horizontal and vertical slowness, etc.